Spencer, Missouri

-Spencer is a small unincorporated crossroads in eastern Lawrence County, Missouri, United States.
+Spencer is in eastern Lawrence County, Missouri, United States.
 It lies along former U.S. Route 66 (now a state road) approximately six miles (10 km) west of Halltown.

 A post office called Spencer was established in 1868, and remained in operation until 1907.
 The community was named after a local merchant.
 By the 1910s, the road was in bad shape and the population dwindled.

-In 1925 Sydney Casey purchased property in Spencer as he knew that Route 66 would be aligned along the old stagecoach route.
-Casey built the buildings that are still standing there (barber shop, store, cafe and gas station) and catered to travelers.
-This lasted until 1961, when the old US 66 was realigned through Spencer bypassing it.
+In 1925 Sydney Casey walked and hitchhiked 55 miles from his home in Bull Shoals, Missouri to purchased the 2 acre property and a 1860 Johnson Mercantile building in Spencer, for $500, as he knew a US Highway would be aligned along the old stagecoach route.
+That US Highway ended up being Route 66.
+The original 1860 building was falling into disrepair, so Casey built the buildings that are still standing there (barber shop, store, cafe and gas station) and catered to travelers.
+This lasted until 1961, when the old US 66 was realigned north of Spencer literally bypassing it.